ingonader/python-for-data-science-edx/python-questions.md

 * How to run / execute an analysis with multiple source files?
 In Juypterlab?
   * Which command to use for running file?
 How to execute a python script (similar to R's `source()`, with magic commands `%` in the script?)
-  * Easy way to execute different files in the same console?
+  * Easy way to execute different files in the same console in Jupyterlab?

 * JupyterLab / IDE

   * syntax completion in editor of [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/),?
-  * any other good alternative as IDE? free?
+  * Any other good alternative as IDE? free?
   * What about...
     * Can RStudio be used for Python?
     * What about [Spyder](https://www.spyder-ide.org/), anyone using this still, nowadays?